-Mutual Conversion is a phrase suggesting that conversion to deviance and deviant behavior is not a solitary activity but is achieved interactively.
-In fact all social actions are more or less the result of a process of mutual conversion.
+Mutual Conversion is a phrase suggesting that conversion to deviance and deviant behavior is not a solitary activity but is achieved interactively, and in fact all social actions are more or less the result of a process of mutual conversion.
 Cohen argued that the process of moving from status frustration to delinquency involves mutual conversion via exploratory gestures.
 In Mutual Conversion, someone might encourage you and in accepting and perhaps by redefining or justifying the activity you further convert the first person.
 Mutual conversion can be described as the social process through which people progressively commit each other.
 In his study of youth gang culture, Albert K. Cohen (1955) described how dissatisfied youths "shopped around" for kindred souls.
 A process of mutual conversion through interaction took place.

 Cohen discusses the relative costs and opportunities of "delinquent," "corner," and "college" boy adaptations each presents as a solution to the problems confronting individuals.
 The delinquent response would fit rebellion, college boy conformity, and corner boy ritualism by giving up middle class aspirations.
 He emphasizes the solutions are worked out in collaboration with others.